prometheus/prometheus/docs/migration.md

 ## Miscellaneous

 ### TSDB format and downgrade

-The TSDB format has been changed in Prometheus v2.55 in preparation for changes to the index format.
+The TSDB format has been changed slightly in Prometheus v2.55 in preparation for changes to the index format.
 Consequently, a Prometheus v3 TSDB can only be read by a Prometheus v2.55 or newer.
+Keep that in mind when upgrading to v3 -- you will be only able to downgrade to v2.55, not lower, without loosing your TSDB persitent data.

-Before upgrading to Prometheus v3 please upgrade to v2.55 first and confirm Prometheus works as expected.
-Only then continue with the upgrade to v3.
+As an extra safety measure, you could optionally consider upgrading to v2.55 first and confirm Prometheus works as expected, before upgrading to v3.

 ### TSDB storage contract

 TSDB compatible storage is now expected to return results matching the specified selectors.
 This might impact some third party implementations, most likely implementing `remote_read`.

 This contract is not explicitly enforced, but can cause undefined behavior.

 ### UTF-8 names

 Prometheus v3 supports UTF-8 in metric and label names.
 This means metric and label names can change after upgrading according to what is exposed by endpoints.
 Furthermore, metric and label names that would have previously been